 If there is any one universal top priority of every airline worldwide, it is ensuring the safety and security of their passengers, crew, and the greater public.
 And even with workforce challenges and all the issues confronting the airline industry, they maintain an unwavering commitment to safety and security.
 I feel confident that that will not change or lessen as the industry evolves.

 What is the airline industry doing to promote and achieve more sustainability in air travel?

 A more appropriate question might be, what isn’t the industry doing right now to achieve more sustainable air travel?
 I would say there are a few big things happening to achieve that.

-First, we are redeveloping old technology — creating better engines, modeling more aerodynamic planes, and utilizing technology that makes sure planes get from point A to B as fast as possible with as minimal a carbon footprint as possible.
+First, they are redeveloping old technology — creating better engines, modeling more aerodynamic planes, and utilizing technology that makes sure planes get from point A to B as fast as possible with as minimal a carbon footprint as possible.
 Second, aviation fuel and engines are changing, with the industry looking at hydrogen, developing biofuels, and inventing new cleaner mixtures.
 The concept of electric airplanes is also very popular.
 Whoever thought ten years ago that we’d be talking about adding electric airplanes?
 Lastly, the industry is reinventing its day-to-day, seeing where it can cut flight time, shorten routes, and be more sustainable overall.
 It will be a long process, but the industry has made tremendous progress.

 What role should the U.S. government and the Federal Aviation Administration play in improving today’s air travel?